Nandhini2112089/OS/README.md

 -pgrep <name>

 ### **jobs**
--Displays background and suspended jobs in shell session.
+-Displays background and suspended jobs in shell session

--sleep 300 & (start a process in the background directly) -fg %1(bring it to the foreground)
+-sleep 300 & (start a process in the background directly)

+-fg %1(bring it to the foreground)

 ### **lsof**